Amazon’s growing ties to oil industry irks some employees

 “It’s kind of baffling companies don’t line up to do this,” Reid said.

-Rajit Iftikhar, a software engineer at Amazon, thinks the company should drop its business with oil companies.
-He said climate change is a personal issue for him: He’s of Bangladeshi decent, a country that has been hurt by flooding and other natural disasters that have been linked to global warming.
+Nonetheless, workers like Rajit Iftikhar, a software engineer at Amazon, are still making a push.
+Iftikhar said climate change is a personal issue for him: He’s of Bangladeshi decent, a country that has been hurt by flooding and other natural disasters that have been linked to global warming.

 He said large companies like Amazon that are contributing to climate change should be doing more to reduce their impact.